Last updated: July 26, 2021

 Exceptions process for essential travel

-Exceptions may be made in the case of essential travel for all travelers except for undergraduates (as noted above).
+Exceptions may be made in the case of essential travel, defined as travel that:

 - Advances critical research in the national or global interest.

 - Preserves the continuity of research that cannot be repeated, replaced, performed remotely or by proxy, or that is necessary to preserve the safety/well-being of research subjects.

 - Supports a critical MIT research, educational, or administrative/operational function that cannot be deferred or accomplished remotely.

 - Maintains progress toward academic degree and that cannot be postponed, replaced, or accomplished remotely or by proxy.

 Students with essential travel needs to CDC or DOS level 3 or 4 countries must apply for an exception.
 Requests with the required endorsements will be reviewed by the MIT High-Risk Travel Committee and then forwarded to the vice chancellor for a final decision.

 |Exception required for:||Essential international travel to countries with CDC Covid risk level 3 and 4 OR Department of State risk level 3 or 4|